MicrosoftDocs/minecraft-creator/creator/Reference/Content/EntityReference/Examples/EntityGoals/minecraftBehavior_dragonchargeplayer.md

 # Entity Documentation - minecraft:behavior.dragonchargeplayer

-`minecraft:behavior.dragonchargeplayer` allows this entity to attack a player by charging at them.
+`minecraft:behavior.dragonchargeplayer` compels this entity to attack a player by charging at them.
 The player is chosen by the `minecraft:behavior.dragonscanning`.
-Can only be used by the Ender Dragon.
+Can be used only by the Ender Dragon.

 ## Parameters